 You might also want to read our 5 easy dog training tricks for pup parents.

 Because they’re playful and energetic, Spaniels are great with kids too.
+But just like most ofour other kindest dog breeds, they can be a handful.
 Make sure to give them enough exercise and stimulation, kids or not.
 While they’re gorgeous, friendly dogs, Spaniels need to be kept entertained.

 Otherwise, say goodbye to your favourite shoes and/or furniture.